Have you ever longed for an ex after a breakup? Have you ever continued to love them long after they left your life? If so, listen up.

 I am often asked “how do I stop loving my ex?”
 And the number one thing I say to people is stop trying to stop.
 The continued love serves a purpose, and it’s an important one.

-You see, most people don’t realize this, but the overwhelming majority of our romantic relationships are ones that were predestined long before we came into this life; they are soul-based relationships, ones that have meaning to the soul.
+Most people don’t realize that nearly all of the romantic relationships that include lots of feelings (good or hard), are soulmate relationships, ones that have meaning to the soul.
 Be it the lovey-dovey, deeply connected soulmate relationship everyone dreams of; the more typical soulmate relationship with strong connection, high passion, and high drama; the more karmic soulmate relationship — these can be exceptionally painful and hard; or the soulmate relationship that ends before it starts.

 But regardless of what type of relationship it is, every relationship serves a purpose for us.
 Nearly all come with a soul contract of some sort — and the purpose of the union creates the soul bonds that keep people energetically “connected” long after they’ve broken up and physically left one another’s lives.
 This is the reason we long for them and still love them, even after they are gone.

 The crazy thing is that the duration of the relationship really doesn’t matter either.
 It can be a relationship that lasted a month but had a profound impact on one or both people.
 I’ll say it again, the duration doesn’t matter.
 What matters are the lessons this person came into your life to help you learn, heal, and grow from.